-Déjardin made his highly acclaimed concerto debut with the Boston Symphony Orchestra and Andris Nelsons in spring 2022 in Saint-Saëns’ Cello Concerto No. 1.
-He has also performed as soloist with orchestra around the world with such ensembles as the Christchurch Symphony Orchestra, Kuopio Symphony Orchestra, Boston Pops, Longwood Symphony Orchestra, Cape Ann Symphony, and Melrose Symphony Orchestra.
+Déjardin made his highly acclaimed concerto debut with the BSO and Nelsons in spring 2022 with Saint-Saëns’ Concerto for Cello No. 1.
+He has also performed as soloist around the world with such ensembles as the Christchurch Symphony Orchestra, Kuopio Symphony Orchestra, Boston Pops, Longwood Symphony Orchestra, Cape Ann Symphony, and Melrose Symphony Orchestra.
 Recent solo performances featured concertos by Dvořák, Brahms, and Shostakovich.

-Déjardin made his solo debut with orchestra at age 14 performing Haydn’s C major concerto at the Corum in Montpellier, France.
-Among his numerous awards and honors, he was awarded first prize at the Maurice Gendron International Cello Competition and was also the youngest prizewinner at the 6th Adam International Cello Competition in New Zealand.
-In 2007 he made his Paris recital debut at Le Petit Palais as a laureate of the program Déclic supporting emerging young soloists in France.
+Déjardin made his solo debut with orchestra at age 14 performing Haydn’s Concerto for Cello No. 1 in C Major at the Corum in Montpellier, France.
+Among his numerous awards and honors, he was awarded first prize at the Maurice Gendron International Cello Competition and was also the youngest prizewinner at the Sixth Adam International Cello Competition in New Zealand.
+In 2007 he made his Paris recital debut at Le Petit Palais as a graduate of the Déclic program, which supports emerging young soloists in France.

-Déjardin holds a first prize in Cello with highest honors from the Conservatoire National Supérieur de Musique of Paris, as well as a master of music degree and a graduate diploma from the New England Conservatory in Boston.
+Déjardin holds a degree in cello with highest honors from the Conservatoire National Supérieur de Musique of Paris, as well as a Master of Music and a graduate diploma from New England Conservatory in Boston.
 His main teachers were Philippe Muller, Laurence Lesser, and Bernard Greenhouse.
 He serves on the cello faculty of the New England Conservatory and is regularly invited to give masterclasses in Europe, China, and North America.
 His instructional book Audition Day was published by Opus Cello in 2022.